 Upper Age limit

 The upper age limit varies from category to category.
 For many years, UPSC age limit was 30 for general category candidates, 33 years for OBCs and 35 years for SC and ST candidates.
-The then UPA government in 2014, increased upsc age limit for IAS examination.
+The then UPA government in 2014, increased upsc7 age limit for IAS examination.

-Currently, the UPSC Age limit for General Category candidates is 32 years and 35 and 37 years respectively for OBC and SC&ST candidates as of every year (1st August 2018).
+Currently, the UPSC Age limit for General Category candidates is 32 years and 35 and 37 years respectively for OBC and SC&ST candidates as of 1st August 2019.
 Along with upper age relaxation, the number of attempts has also increased.
-Due to an uproar over General Studies Paper 2,the then UPA government relaxed the age limit.
+Due to an uproar over General Studies Paper 2, the then UPA government relaxed the age limit.

 |Category||UPSC Age limit|